Finland: conservative revolution is coming?

 One could argue that education is super vital.
 The perception of Finland is that it’s an educational juggernaut.
 The biggest asset of your society is education.

-It is, but it’s also very expensive.
+It is, but it’s also expensive.
 If you want quality education, you have to spend a lot.
 The National Coalition Party wants to privatize it.
-In Finland we do not have any private educational institutions, they want to change it, adding tuition fees and the rest of the instrumentarium.
+In Finland, we do not have any private educational institutions, they would like to change it, adding tuition fees and the rest of the instrumentarium.
 It will not be a direct cut of budget, but something new to make money.

 Scandinavian societies are very conscious and stable, and when it comes to changes, they are gradual.
-If anything goes wrong, there is a very good feedback culture.
+If anything goes wrong, there is an excellent feedback culture.
 And this sounds like a conservative, neoliberal revolution…

 And the True Finns and conservatives, even if their alliance becomes a fact, still do not have a majority.